Bharatiya Janata Party – West Bengal: 1990s

 The Bharatiya Janata Party fielded 291 candidates across the state in 1991 Vidhan Sabha election, and managed to increase its share of votes from 0.51% in 1987 to 11.34% (3,513,121 votes).
 This was the first time BJP fielded such a large number of candidates in West Bengal assembly elections.
 The party also fielded 42 candidates for the 1991 Lok Sabha election which took place simultaneously with the Vidhan Sabha election.
 The BJP got 3624974 (11.66%) votes in this election.
 Rather than focusing primarily on the Ayodhya issue, which was highlighted in the BJP campaigns across the country, the West Bengal BJP campaign concentrated on agitations against immigration from Bangladesh.
 The campaign sought to invoke Bengali memories of Partition.
-While support for BJP increased among Bengali communities, its main stronghold in the state remained non-Bengali populations in Calcutta (Marwaris and Gujaratis).
-Besides this, the party was able to mobilize the rural voters who were not benefitted from Left government's land reforms.
+While support for BJP increased among Bengali communities due to crime & violence by CPIM workers such as 1990 Bantala rape case, Besides this, the party was able to mobilise the rural voters who were not benefitted from Left government's land reforms.

 In 1996, both Assembly election and Lok Sabha election took place simultaneously, the party contested on 292 assembly constituencies and got 2,372,480 (6.45%) votes and contested 42 Lok Sabha seats and got 2525864 (6.88%) votes across the state.

 In 1998, the BJP contested on 14 seats and won 1 Lok Sabha seat for the first time in West Bengal from Dum Dum.
 It got 3724662 (10.2%) votes.
 Tapan Sikdar, who was serving as the West Bengal State President of BJP, won the Dum Dum constituency with 631,383 (50.7%) votes defeating nearest rival Nirmal Kanti Chatterjee of the CPI (M).

 In 1999, the BJP in an alliance with All India Trinamool Congress contested 13 seats and won 2 Lok Sabha seats and got 3,928,424 votes (11.13).
 The two elected Member of Parliament, Lok Sabha were Satyabrata Mookherjee from Krishnanagar with 43.82% votes and Tapan Sikdar from Dum Dum with 51.59% votes.